Water Jetting Training Courses

 Many of our pump packages are unique, designed and built to meet our customers’ particular requirements.
 Our training packages are, therefore, also bespoke, tailored specifically to cover all aspects of our equipment.

-When creating each training package, we begin by taking the time to discuss and understand the customer’s own aims and objectives which must be met by the training.
-For example, some customers may require only basic equipment familiarisation and operation training, whereas others may also require maintenance training.
-We also ensure that we understand our audience, such as the roles and experience levels of the trainees, so that the breadth and depth of the training material is appropriate.
+When creating each training package, we begin by taking the time to discuss and understand the customer’s aims and objectives.
+For example, some customers may require only basic equipment familiarisation and operation training.
+On the other hand, others may also require maintenance training.
+It is important for us to ensure that we understand our audience, such as the roles and experience levels of the trainees.
+In this way we are able to ensure the breadth and depth of the training material is appropriate.

-Most training courses are then delivered by our own service engineers using a suitable balance of classroom-based theory, complimented by practical, hands-on training and instruction.
-The training can be delivered at our premises in Worcester, as is often the case when we invite our customers to attend FAT tests prior to handing over their equipment.
-Training can also be delivered almost anywhere, worldwide, including at offshore facilities.
+We provide waterjet training courses almost anywhere, including at offshore facilities.
+Generally, we use our own service engineers to deliver the training courses.
+They aim to use a suitable balance of classroom-based theory, complemented by practical, hands-on training and instruction.
+Some customers prefer to receive training at our factory in Worcester.
+This is often the case when we invite our customers to attend F.A.T. tests prior to handing over their new equipment.

 Typical training courses would cover the following topics: